a-n-rose/a-n-rose.github.io/_posts/2019-10-04-Talk-Resources-PyCon-PyData-Berlin-2019.md

 ## Deep Learning / Architecture of Convolutional Neural Networks etc.

-The <a href="http://www.deeplearningbook.org/">Deep Learing Book</a> was also very helpful in increasing understanding of CNNs in an accessible manner.
+The <a href="http://www.deeplearningbook.org/">Deep Learning Book</a> was also very helpful in increasing understanding of CNNs in an accessible manner.